ParsonsZeng/ThirstyScholar.github.io/README.md

 ![ss_compare](BBB/ss_compare.png)

 Test error with and without symmetric sampling are around 2.2%, respectively.
 With symmetric sampling, learning converges faster but the untimate result is similar to their random sampling counterpart.

+## BBQ-Networks

+Implement the Bayes-by-Backprop Q-network (BBQ-Networks) from [BBQ-Networks: Efficient Exploration in Deep Reinforcement Learning for Task-Oriented Dialogue Systems](https://arxiv.org/abs/1711.05715).
+We examine BBQ-Networks on the classical mountain car task which the reward is sparse and delayed.